 Local licensing schemes have faced significant criticism, with some councils failing to make landlords aware of the requirements and suffering huge processing delays.

 In November 2019, data from Nottingham City Council showed it had only successfully issued 472 licences, despite receiving 17,523 applications from landlords.

 The Residential Landlords Association described Nottingham’s scheme as ‘a farce’ and a ‘purely money-making bureaucratic exercise’.

 - Find out more: the areas where landlords need licences

 An overhaul of property residence relief rules could hit smaller landlords with higher capital gains tax bills when they sell their property.

 Currently, you can claim up to £40,000 in capital gains tax relief if you let a property that is, or has been, your main home – even if you haven’t lived in it for a long time.

-Form April, this loophole will be closed, and landlords will need to actually be living in the property at the time of the sale to claim the relief.
+From April, this loophole will be closed, and landlords will need to be living in the property in shared occupancy with the tenant* at the time of the sale to claim the relief.

 6. Energy efficiency rules

 From April 2020, more landlords will need to meet the new Minimum Energy Efficiency Standard (MEES) regulations, which require rented homes to have a minimum Energy Performance Certificate (EPC) rating of E.